Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Planning Framework

 The module gets the number of agents $n$, the goals $g$, initial start $s^\text{init}$, and the world $\World$ as inputs and returns the \textit{valid} paths or, if valid paths cannot be found, those closest to the goals.
 The algorithm (Alg.~\ref{alg:MADIST}) starts by initializing a \gls{TCT} $\Tree_{tc}$ with the root consisting of all initial positions $s^\text{init}$ (Alg.~\ref{alg:MADIST}:1).
 The world $\World$ is divided into sub-divisions $\Subdiv$ of a predefined area, with obstacle-overlapping sub-divisions further subdivided along their largest dimension until they are clear or reach a size threshold.
 A graph $\mathcal{G}$ is created from the centroids of the obstacle-free sub-divisions, while the edges represent the connections between neighboring sub-divisions (sharing boundaries or corners).
-We compute the shortest paths $\mathcal{H}$ from all sub-divisions to the agent goals $g$ as heuristics by the function $\Function{CalHeuristic()}$ (Alg.~\ref{alg:MADIST}:2).
-The main loop (Alg.~\ref{alg:MADIST}:3--14) runs multiple planning iterations starting by selecting a node $v$ with smallest cost (defined at Alg.~\ref{alg:ExpandTCTree}.13) from $\Tree_{tc}$.
-The cost of $v$ is then increased by $c$ ($c=0.05$ in our experiments) to encourage selecting other nodes.
+We compute the shortest paths from all sub-divisions to each agent's goal $g_i$ used as a planning heuristic by the function $\Function{CalHeuristic()}$ and store them in the array $\mathcal{H}$ (Alg.~\ref{alg:MADIST}:2), a one-time cost that greatly accelerates plan expansion..
+The main loop (Alg.~\ref{alg:MADIST}:3--14) runs multiple planning iterations starting by selecting a node $v$ with smallest $f$-value (defined by Eq.~\ref{Eq:fvalue}) from $\Tree_{tc}$.
+This $f$-value is then increased by factor $c$ ($c=0.05$ in our experiments) to encourage exploring other nodes.
 A planning order $p$ is created by a random function $\Function{RandomOrder()}$.
 A list of $n$ paths $\Traj^s$ is initialized from $v$ (Alg.~\ref{alg:MADIST}:4).
-The \textit{adaptive path expansion} technique (Alg.~\ref{alg:MADIST}:5--12) with $m$ expanding attempts ($m=5$ in our experiments) attempts to find valid paths for the agents from node $v$.
-The loop starts by setting the variable $\Var{allRG}$ (which stands for \textit{all reach goal}) to $\True$ (Alg.~\ref{alg:MADIST}:6).
-The \emph{for} loop (Alg.~\ref{alg:MADIST}:7--11) plans for each agent in order by calling the module \saplannerdl{} and then the returned paths is inserted into $\Traj^s_{p_i}$ (Alg.~\ref{alg:MADIST}:9).
-If $\Traj^s_{p_i}$ is \textit{reach-goal}, it is then checked for validity (\textit{valid}) by the function $\Function{ModifyIfOverlap}()$.
-The path is invalid if the \textit{Stop} action at the goal at time $t$ blocks the future movement of an already-planned agent (according to planning order $p$), a situation called \textit{collision-at-goal} by Bui et al.~\cite{bui2024multi}.
-If this situation occurs, the function determines the collision time step $t_c$, trims the already-planned paths (those which extend beyond $t_c$) to $t_c$; then sets $\Var{allRG}$ to $\False$ (Alg.~\ref{alg:MADIST}:10).
-If the path is not reach-goal, $\Var{allRG}$ is set to $\False$~(Alg.\ref{alg:MADIST}:11).